CivicActions/ssp-toolkit/docs/ssp.md

 #### LINCS specific control or LINCS Responsibility

+The LINCS Technology Project follows the Department of Education, Office of the Chief Information Officer, Handbook for Information Assurance Security Policy, Information Assurance Program (Handbook OCIO-01) and U. S. Department of Education Information Technology Security, Handbook for Information Technology Security, Certification and Accreditation Procedures (Handbook OCIO-05) procedures.
+The LINCS Technology Project system received its first three-year security accreditation on March 3, 2009, and most recently received an ATO on February 5, 2016.

-The Authorizing Official (AO) for LINCS is LINCS' CIO.
-The AO will authorize the use of LINCS and this authorization will be reviewed and updated every three years or when there is a significant change to the LINCS system.
-The LINCS security package to be submitted to the AO for authorization include:
+ATO re-assessment will be performed every three years or when there is a major change to the application, in which a senior organizational official will sign and approve the security accreditation.

-* System Security Plan

-* LINCS Privacy Impact Assessment (Form)

-* Contingency Plan

-* Configuration Management Plan

-* System Rules of Behavior

-* Incident Response Plan

-* Minimum Selected Security Controls and Implementation Statements.

-* E-Authentication